-The aim of this standard is to define a method for including location information in an SMS text message.
+The aim of this protocol is to define a method for including location information in an SMS text message.

 The method basically involves embedding one or more geo URIs (see below) in the body of an SMS, separated from the message text and each other by one or more spaces.
 A message containing such a URI is known as a geotagged SMS.